Aravind73205/Clara-bot/README.md

 These are some ideas and plans for future iterations of Clara to make her even more helpful and user friendly:

 - **Advanced Symptom Analysis:** Enhance Clara’s understanding of user inputs to provide more accurate guidance and follow ups.
+- **Cloud Deploymet:** Will be deployed in Cloud , we can easily access from web link
 - **Voice Chat Support:** Allow users to speak naturally with Clara, making interactions faster and more engaging.
 - **Multi language Support:** Expand accessibility by supporting multiple languages for global users.
 - **Prototype Enhancements:** Experiment with AI personalization, context-aware advice, and integration with wearable health data.